 Mother Nature celebrates diversity on this extraordinary Canary Island – travel from the rugged Northern coast, through verdant laurel forests, across extinct volcanoes to the central mountain peaks.
 Then down, through pine woodlands, into deep ravines to reach the desert landscapes and golden beaches of the south.

 Here’s a list of the best locations for stunning photographs to wow your Instagram followers.
+If you want to expand your Insta reach to more Canaries, a first timers guide to the Canary Islands is a good guide.

 Located on the north east coast, not only is this the capital of Gran Canaria, it’s also the largest city in the Canaries.
 Its sprawling sandy beach, Las Canteras, has palms and fishing boats at its northern end, and surfers and sea mist in the south.
 The charming cobbled streets of the historical quarter of Vequeta are lined with traditional Spanish architecture, ranging from late Gothic to Renaissance.
 At its heart is the Cathedral of Santa Ana, the first church in the Canaries, dating from 1500.
 Nearby is the ornate Casa de Colón, where Christopher Columbus was received by the governor when he arrived here in 1492 on his way to America.
 It’s now a museum dedicated to his life and travels and contains models of his fleet.